Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 If you ever hear my voice, you will not wonder for a second if I’m really from the South. 😉

-After ten years in the corporate world, I started a marketing consultancy practice with a focus on digital (online) marketing.
+After ten years in the corporate world, I started a marketing consultancy practice focusing on digital (online) marketing.

-I have to say since I basically can’t boil water without burning down the house, having a husband with a culinary degree comes in pretty handy.
+I have to say, since I basically can’t boil water on my own, having a husband with a culinary degree comes in pretty handy.

 Random Get to Know Me Questions